-Parameters folder (str, optional) - Folder path to save the simulation data.
+Parameters folder (str, required) - Folder path to save the simulation data.
 If the folder path does not exist, the function will create the directory.

-setup_openmm (platform='opencl', precision='single', GPUindex='default', integrator='langevin') Sets up the parameters of the simulation OpenMM platform.
+setup\openmm (platform='opencl', precision='single', GPUindex='default', integrator='langevin') Sets up the parameters of the simulation OpenMM platform.

-• platform (str, optional) - Platform to use in the simulations.
+- platform (str, optional) Platform to use in the simulations.
 Opitions are CUDA, OpenCL, HIP, CPU, Reference.
-(Default value: OpenCL).

-- precision (str, optional) Numerical precision type of the simulation.
+(Default value: OpenCL). - precision (str, optional) Numerical precision type of the simulation.
 Options are single, mixed, double.
 (Default value: single).
 For details check the OpenMM Documentation. - GPUIndex (str, optional) Set of Platform device index IDs.
-Ex: 0,1,2 for the system to use the devices 0, 1 and 2.
-(Use only when GPU != default). - integrator (str) Integrator to use in the simulations.
-Options are langevin, variable-Langevin, variableVerlet and, brownian.
+Ex: 0,1,2 for the system to use the devices 0, 1 and 2. - integrator (str, or integrator object) Integrator to use in the simulations.
+Options are langevin, langevinMiddle, \variableLangevin and, brownian.
+You may also build your own integrator object and pass it, rather than use a named integrator.
 (Default value: langevin).